 Proposal Abandons Our National Commitment to Ensure No Child Goes Hungry

-By forcing states to cover 25 percent of SNAP costs, the federal government would be reneging on our commitment to tackle hunger as a national issue and leave state budgets and our most vulnerable, including children, people with disabilities and the elderly, in the lurch.
+By forcing states to cover 25 percent of SNAP costs, the federal government would be reneging on our commitment to tackle hunger as a national issue and leave state budgets and our most vulnerable, including children, people with disabilities, and the elderly, in the lurch.
 SNAP is one of our most powerful and cost-effective tools to strengthen the economy and improve public health.
-SNAP not only reduces poverty and hunger, but also improves opportunity for children in Pennsylvania and across the country.
+SNAP not only reduces poverty and hunger but also improves opportunities for children in Pennsylvania and across the country.
 Before we made a national commitment to end hunger, some areas of the country had serious problems with hunger, including children suffering from severe malnutrition.

-If states have the option of cutting benefits, as proposed in the president’s budget, more people would be at risk of hunger, recessions would be harsher, geographic disparity in food insecurity would increase, and other costs to government would go up.
+If states have the option of cutting benefits as proposed in the president’s budget, more people would be at risk of hunger, recessions would be harsher, geographic disparity in food insecurity would increase, and other costs to government would go up.
 Proposals to shift costs to states are a radical departure from SNAP’s basic, proven design.
 Since its bipartisan origin, SNAP has operated as a national program with benefits paid by the federal government — a structure that was intended to address the enormous disparity in hunger and poverty across states.

 And contrary to the Administration’s argument that these cuts will help people work, taking away food assistance doesn’t make people work harder.
-SNAP participants who can work already do so in large numbers – cuts to SNAP would just makes them hungrier and less healthy.
+SNAP participants who can work already do so in large numbers — cuts to SNAP would just make them hungrier and less healthy.
 If the Administration truly wanted to help SNAP participants and others find good, sustainable jobs, it wouldn’t be cutting job-training grants by 40 percent in the same budget proposal that cuts SNAP.

-SNAP is Working in Pennsylvania
+SNAP Is Working in Pennsylvania

 Too many Pennsylvanians are still struggling financially, whether they’ve lost their job, can only find part-time work, or are managing a health crisis or other emergency.
 In Pennsylvania, 12.4% of households are “food insecure” or struggle to afford a nutritionally adequate diet; 13.2% of the population in Pennsylvania lives below the poverty line; 19% of children live below the poverty line; and 7.8% of elderly live below the poverty line.